performant-software/JUEL-faircopy-scripts/README.md

 #### Using a CSV

 Alternatively, you can pass a CSV file from the `csvs` folder as an argument instead, if you wish to extract images from multiple documents in one go.
 The CSV must have _either_ a column called `fairdataID` or a column called `manifest`.
+(If both columns are present, the manifest URL will take precedence.)
 In this case, run:

 ```
 extract_images -f <filename.csv>